 The Board of Trustees is the Institute’s governing body.
 Composed of a small, yet highly diverse group of distinguished trustees, the Board approves the Institute's work programme and adopts its budget, as well as formulates principles and policies that govern UNITAR activities and operations.

-The Board meets in session at least once per year.
-Apart from meeting regularly in Geneva, where the Institute maintains its headquarters, the Board has also convened in Rabat (2007), Paris (2009), Beijing (2010), Brazzaville (2011) and New York (2012).
+The Board meets in regular session at least once a year.
+Apart from meeting in Geneva, where the Institute maintains its headquarters, the Board has also convened in Rabat (2007), Paris (2009), Beijing (2010), Brazzaville (2011) and New York (2012).
+The next session of the Board will convene in Geneva from 20 to 21 November 2014.

 Board members are appointed by the United Nations Secretary-General, in consultation with the Presidents of the General Assembly and the Economic and Social Council.